 Admission to the program is limited and competitive.

 To be considered for admission an applicant must normally hold a Master of Nursing degree or equivalent from a recognized university and have a strong academic record, with a minimum GPA of 3.4 on a scale of 4.

-Applicants must hold an active practicing license from the Association of Registered Nurses of Newfoundland or must be currently registered as a practicing nurse in another Canadian jurisdiction.
+Applicants must hold an active practicing license from the Association of Registered Nurses of Newfoundland and Labrador or must be currently registered as a practicing nurse in another Canadian jurisdiction.
 Applicants from other countries who do not meet the above criteria will be assessed on an individual basis and must submit proof of registration as a practicing nurse (or an equivalency) from their country or jurisdiction.